-A member shall conduct his or her professional life in accord with the public interest.
+- A member shall conduct their professional life in accord with the public interest.

-A member shall not knowingly disseminate false or misleading information and shall act promptly to correct erroneous communications for which he or she is responsible.
+- A member shall not knowingly disseminate false or misleading information and shall act promptly to correct erroneous communications for which they are responsible.

-A member shall not place himself or herself in a position where the member’s personal interest is or may be in conflict with an obligation to an employer or client, or others, without full disclosure of such interests to all involved.
+- A member shall not place themselves in a position where their personal interest is or may be in conflict with an obligation to an employer or client, or others, without full disclosure of such interests to all involved.

 - A member shall not accept fees, commissions, gifts or any other consideration from anyone except clients or employers for whom services are performed without their express consent, given after a full disclosure of the facts.

 - A member shall scrupulously safeguard the confidences and privacy rights of present, former and prospective clients or employers.